 17. There is no tipping in Iceland.

-Heat & Energy Sources in Iceland:
+Facts about Heat & Energy Sources in Iceland:

 18. Iceland uses geothermal energy.
 Power plants across the country tap into steam and hot water reservoirs underground.
 Heat from deep inside the earth generates steam which drives electrical generators.
 Geothermal heat pumps supply heat and hot water to homes and buildings.
 Therefore, the cost of electricity is cheap compared to other countries.
 Also, there are geothermal baths and heated swimming pools all over the island.

-Interesting Facts About Iceland-Landscape & Nature:
+Interesting Facts About Iceland Landscape & Nature:

 19. Iceland is called the “Land of Fire & Ice”.
 It has over 120 active volcanoes & glaciers.
 The volcanoes have eruptions every 4-5 years.
 You may recall the eruption of a volcano in Iceland in 2010.
 The eruptions at Eyjafjallajokull disrupted air travel in Europe for a week.
 Iceland actually sits on 2 continents-Europe and North America.
 Silfra is a fissure between the North American and Eurasian tectonic plates.
 You can go snorkeling in this area.